pascualgroup/VarModel/README.md

 Current database tables include:

-* `genes`: a table of all var genes, including characteristics that affect dynamics
+* `genes`: a table of all var genes, including characteristics that affect dynamics, transmissibility, immunityLossRate, source (initial pool = 0, mutation = 1, recombination = 2), functionality (a gene can be non-functional if it's formed through recombination)
+* `loci`: a table of all allele compositions of a specific geneid
 * `hosts`: a table of hosts, including birth and death time
+* `microsats`: a table of microsatellites allelic compositions
 * `strains`: a table of all strains generated in the simulation
+* `InfectionDuration`: a table of sampled duration of infection, sampled every 1000 infections
+* `recordEIR`: a list of sampled mosquito bites, infectious = 0 means the donor host doesn't have infections, infectious = 1, means it's an infectious bites
-* `sampledHosts`: a list of hosts sampled at different sampling times
+* `sampledHosts`: number of hosts sampled at different sampling times to achieve enough hosts with infections, set by parameter: populations.sampleSize.
 * `sampledHostInfections`: a list of all the infections of sampled hosts, including progression of var expression
-* `sampledHostImmunity`: a list of immunity held by all sampled hosts
+* `sampledHostImmunity`: a list of immunity held by all sampled hosts (turned off by current implementation)
-* `sampledTransmissions`: a list of sampled transmission events
+* `sampledTransmissions`: a list of sampled transmission events (turned off by current implementation)
-* `sampledTransmissionInfections`: infection state of hosts involved in sampled transmission events
+* `sampledTransmissionInfections`: infection state of hosts involved in sampled transmission events (turned off by current implementation)
-* `sampledTransmissionImmunity`: immunity state of hosts involved in sampled transmission events
+* `sampledTransmissionImmunity`: immunity state of hosts involved in sampled transmission events (turned off by current implementation)

 (and corresponding tables for "clinical immunity").